richarddahl/uno/docs/logging/architecture.md

                                              └──────────────┘
 ```

+> **Note:** The DI system is a central integration point for logger provisioning in Uno.

 ## Integration Points

 The logging system is integrated with:

+- **Dependency Injection (DI) system** for providing logger instances to all services and components
 - Configuration system for dynamic configuration
 - Context management for contextual logging
 - Error handling for automatic error logging